legislation/data-documentation/formats/html.md

 *   [legislation.css](https://www.legislation.gov.uk/styles/legislation.css) for Northern Ireland Acts
 *   [explanatoryNotes.css](https://www.legislation.gov.uk/styles/explanatoryNotes.css) for Explanatory Notes

-The HTML snippets include context information, such as the title of the Part that the section you're looking at belongs to.
+The HTML snippets include context information, such as the title of the Part to which the section you're looking at belongs.

 You can get an item or section as an XHTML snippet by appending `/data.xht` to a version URI.